VilloKodeHode/eldoria-game-site/documentation/Eldoria/Eldoria's Origin.md

 #### **The Creation Process**

-To refine the vast Luminous Aether into something stable, the Astral Light focused its intention and drew forth a singular crystalline heart—the **Aether Core**.
+To refine the vast Luminous Aether into something stable, the Astral Light focused its intention and drew forth a singular crystalline heart—the **[[The Aether Core]]**.
 This perfect gem of radiant harmony acted as a conduit, distilling the raw energy into forms that could be shaped.

 #### **The Core's Duality**